 Features

-The KLYR’s slope mode compensates for uphill or downhill shots and can be toggled off for legal tournament play.
+It also has a Target Lock feature which instantly detects the flagstick and confirms it with vibration feedback.
+There is, of course, a slope mode that compensates for uphill or downhill shots; this can be toggled off for legal tournament play.

 - Range: 800 yards